assemble/generator-plugin/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-helper from npm, run:
+To install generator-plugin from npm, run:

 ```
 $ npm install -g generator-plugin